 Q: My conference trip was fully funded by my advisor and the department.
 I want the award because it will look good on my CV.

 A: This award is to help out graduate students that do not have sufficient funds to cover their expenses for the conference.
 It is not one for the CV.
 We will decline your application howsoever meritorious it is.

 Q: I’m not sure if I’m going to this conference.
 I just want to apply and see if I get the grant and then decide.

-A: If you are awarded and you don’t use the award, you make it unavailable to someone who would have desperately needed it.
+A: If you are awarded and you don’t use the award provided that you have been accepted to the conference, you risk us making it unavailable to someone who would have desperately needed it.
 The GRO funds are limited and we would rather give it to someone that’s sure to use it.
 We will penalize you for such an offense to a fellow graduate student, by making you ineligible for any future grant applications during the rest of your stay at Hopkins.

 Q: I’m the co-author in the paper that I’m presenting.
 Not the first.
 Am I eligible?

 A: Yes, as long as it’s your research contribution from Hopkins and you are presenting.
-However, if the first author is also presenting the same work at the same conference, you are unlikely to get awarded.
-It counts sort of as a misuse of the award.
+However, if the first author is also presenting the same work at the same conference, you are unlikely to get awarded, as this could count as a misuse of the award.